Lakshadeep/pre-grasp-approaching/README.md

 ```

-## If you found our work useful, consider citing out paper:
+## If you found our work useful, consider citing our paper:

 Naik, L., Kalkan, S., & Krüger, N. (2024).
 Pre-grasp approaching on mobile robots: a pre-active layered approach.
 IEEE Robotics and Automation Letters.